SSH vs SFTP: Are SSH and SFTP the Same?

 SFTP typically supports the following methods for user authentication:

-- Password based authentication where a username and password is supplied.
+- Password based authentication, where a username and password is supplied.

 - Key based authentication where a username and an SSH key is supplied.
 Key based authentication has the benefit of being able to use the same key for multiple servers and eliminates password management.